The Practice of Law – An Overview

 3. Discuss pro bono case and legal clinic opportunities in state court and in federal court, including:

-1. The Court Order Establishing Federal Pilot Project creating the civil case panel found at?http://tinyurl.com/mmhy9ah.
+1. The Court Order Establishing Federal Pilot Project creating the civil case panel found at: http://tinyurl.com/mmhy9ah.

 2. Metro Volunteer Lawyers found at http://www.metrovolunteerlawyers.org